rapha18th/fruit-classifier/README.md

-#  build an image classifier using pytorch/fastai and deploy it as a bot on the messenger platform
+#  Build an image classifier using pytorch/fastai and deploy it as a bot on the messenger platform

 ## Overview